temporenc/temporenc/README.rst

   An integer in the range 0–999999999 (both inclusive) represented as 30 bits.
   The precision tag ``P`` is ``10``.

-* No sub-second precision (0 bits value, 2 bits tag, 2 bits in total)
+* Empty sub-second precision (0 bits value, 2 bits tag, 2 bits in total)

   The precision tag ``P`` is ``11``, and no additional information is encoded.
   Note that if no sub-second precision time component is required, using a